womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 This course is for devs that want to start building on Ethereum, one of the biggest blockchains in the world.

-This course will focus on big-picture architecture and will help you define your web3 techstack that you'll be able to use to build any idea you have.
+This course will focus on big-picture architecture and will help you define your web3 tech stack that you'll be able to use to build any idea you have.

 Prerequisites: